kanekescom/filamentum/README.md

 ## About

-Filamentum is a Laravel 12 starter kit with Filament admin panel.
+Filamentum is a Laravel 12 starter kit that comes with the Filament admin panel and a curated collection of popular and essential packages pre-installed.

 ## Installation